 - Speed – The simple tooling, operation, and repeatability, make sheet hydroforming incredibly fast.
 Depending on the model, cycle times are as quick as 10-15 seconds, and multiple parts can be formed in a single cycle.

-Read the entire Steelville Manufacturing Success Story to learn how they transitioned many parts from a press brake to a Triform sheet hydroforming press.
+Learn how Steelville Manufacturing significantly reduced costs by transitioning many parts from a press brake to a Triform sheet hydroforming press.